How to Sing Harmony

-Learn the fundamentals and get tips on singing better vocal harmonies
+Learn the fundamentals and get tips on how to harmonize vocals

-So you want to know how to sing harmony like a professional?
+So you want to know how you can sing harmony like a professional?

 In this guide we’ll show you exactly what harmony is and how singers approach harmonizing vocals so that you can start singing harmonies right away.

-If you’re new to singing, make sure you read our guide on how to sing properly before diving into harmony.
+And if you’re new to singing, make sure you read our guide on how to sing properly before diving into this article.

 OK, let’s get into it…

-When most people think of harmony, they think of a bunch of background singers singing together at the same time as a lead vocalist.
+When most people think of singing in harmony, they think of a bunch of background singers singing together at the same time as a lead vocalist.